 PART II: SELF PRACTICUM is a self-study module between PART I & III whereby the student practices all of the skills and techniques learned in PART I on daily basis to improve the execution and efficiency.

-- Assigned schedule of skill practice are complemented by video tutorials which will demonstrate mechanics and techniques which may be useful to complete the assignment.
+- Assigned schedule of skill practice is complemented by video tutorials which will demonstrate mechanics and techniques which may be useful to complete the assignment.

 - Each student posts their assignment within our EMC website education module so that they are visible to the instructors and fellow students.
-All student work and its complete analysis will be evaluated and critiqued through the duration of this module by the instructors and EMC T.A, trainees.
+All student work and its complete analysis will be evaluated and critiqued through the duration of this module by EMC Instructors, Educators, and Teaching Assistants.

-- The PART II students will also receive encouragement and advice from designated EMC mentors.
+- The PART II students will also receive encouragement and advice from designated EMC Personal Mentors if requested.

-PART III: ADVANCED explores application of the creative process.
-It’s where passion and emotion bring creativity to fruition.
+PART III: ADVANCED explores the application of the creative process.
+Taking place in Brugge, Belgium, it’s where passion and emotion bring creativity to fruition.

-- This module teaches advanced application of practiced skills, knowledge and functionality, and presenting it artfully.
+- This module teaches advanced application of practiced skills, knowledge, and functionality while presenting it artfully.

-- It is followed by a Final Examination, which determines the outcome of the European Master Certification process for each student.
+- It is followed by a Final Examination (comprised of several exams both hands-on design and written), which determines the outcome of the European Master Certification process for each student.

 - Advanced Structure and Constructions: Multiple shapes & Techniques